kgcarvajal/kgcarvajal/README.md

  👋 Hi, I’m Kenny Carvajal!

- 👨🏽‍💻 Data Scientist
+ 👨🏽‍💻 Data Scientist<br/>
- 👨🏽‍🎓 Studied Computer Science at New York University 💭 Currently learning about financial engineering
+ 👨🏽‍🎓 Studied Computer Science at New York University<br/> 💭 Currently learning about financial engineering<br/>

 <!---
 kgcarvajal/kgcarvajal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.